IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-02-learning-to-blog.md

 Huh?

 Jekyll and Liquid use YAML for the site configuration file and for page-specific variables.
-YAML transforms:
+YAML takes:

 * name:value pairs that are easy and self-documenting to write as text,
     * example: ```baseurl: /<repo_name```
-* into variables for Jekyll and Liquid to use,
+* and transforms them into variables for Jekyll and Liquid to use,
     * example: {{ site.baseurl }}, which prints as ```/repo_name```.

 <hr>